Tetrahydrocannabinol

 Tetrahydrocannabinol (THC) is a cannabinoid found in cannabis.
 It is the principal psychoactive constituent of Cannabis and one of at least 113 total cannabinoids identified on the plant.
 Although the chemical formula for THC (C_{21}H_{30}O_{2}) describes multiple isomers, the term THC usually refers to the delta-9-THC isomer with chemical name (−)-trans-Δ^{9}-tetrahydrocannabinol.
-It is a colorless oil.

-THC, also known pharmaceutically as dronabinol, is used medically to relieve chemotherapy-induced nausea, HIV/AIDS-related anorexia, and symptoms of multiple sclerosis, including neuropathic pain and spasticity.
-It acts as a partial agonist at CB_{1} and CB_{2} cannabinoid receptors.
+THC, also known pharmaceutically as dronabinol, is used medically to relieve chemotherapy-induced nausea and HIV/AIDS-related anorexia.
+Nabiximols, a botanical drug which contains THC, is used medically to treat symptoms of multiple sclerosis, including spasticity and neuropathic pain.
+THC acts as a partial agonist at CB_{1} and CB_{2} cannabinoid receptors.

 THC can be administered orally, inhaled, or transdermally, with bioavailability and onset varying by route, and is extensively metabolized in the liver to active and inactive metabolites before being excreted in feces and urine.
 Side effects include red eyes, dry mouth, drowsiness, memory impairment, anxiety, and, with chronic use, cannabinoid hyperemesis syndrome.
 While human overdose is rare, THC can interact with other drugs and has a complex pharmacokinetic profile.

-THC is classified variably under international and US law, with medical use approved in multiple countries.
-Research supports its effectiveness for spasticity, central pain, and some multiple sclerosis symptoms, though evidence for other neurological disorders is limited, and long-term high-dose exposure may carry uncertain toxicity risks.
+Uses

+Recreational

+THC is widely used as a recreational drug, both by itself or with other cannabinoids like cannabidiol (CBD) or in the form of cannabis.
+It is the main psychoactive constituent in cannabis.
+The effects of THC include euphoria, appetite stimulation, sedation, cognitive and memory impairment, pain relief, anxiety, and reduced body temperature.

+THC can produce strong hallucinogenic effects, mystical experiences, and psychosis-like reactions at high doses in a subset of individuals.
+These hallucinogenic effects are distinct from but potentially just as strong as or even stronger than those of other hallucinogens like serotonergic psychedelics, dissociatives, and salvia.
+Besides the hallucinogenic effects, high doses of THC can also produce effects including anxiety, panic, paranoia, delusions, heavy sedation, and catalepsy.
+Strong THC exposures and associated hallucinogenic and aversive effects have been especially associated with cannabis edibles.

-Medical uses
+Medical

 THC, referred to as dronabinol in the pharmaceutical context, is approved in the United States as a capsule or solution to relieve chemotherapy-induced nausea and vomiting and HIV/AIDS-induced anorexia.

-THC is an active ingredient in nabiximols, a specific extract of Cannabis that was approved as a botanical drug in the United Kingdom in 2010 as a mouth spray for people with multiple sclerosis to alleviate neuropathic pain, spasticity, overactive bladder, and other symptoms.
+THC is an active ingredient in nabiximols (Sativex), a specific extract of Cannabis that was approved as a botanical drug in the United Kingdom in 2010 as a mouth spray for people with multiple sclerosis to alleviate neuropathic pain, spasticity, overactive bladder, and other symptoms.
 Nabiximols (as Sativex) is available as a prescription drug in Canada.
 In 2021, nabiximols was approved for medical use in Ukraine.

+THC is sometimes prescribed off-label to treat glaucoma, Crohn's disease, and post-traumatic stress disorder (PTSD).